micmejia/bible-dump/AMPC/Mark/Mark 2.md

 And as He was passing by, He saw Levi (Matthew) son of Alphaeus sitting at the tax office, and He said to him, Follow Me!
-[Be [^i]joined to Me as a disciple, side with My party!]
+[Be joined to Me as a disciple, side with My party!]
 And he arose and joined Him as His disciple _and_ sided with His party _and_ accompanied Him.